sno2/unilang/README.md

 ## Languages

-Unilang can output the following programming languages:
+Unilang can output the following programming languages with full support:

 - TypeScript
 - Rust